 Home purchases are some of the largest investments one can make so having a qualified, licensed home inspector at GEM Home Inspections who will thoroughly examine the Brookfield home can significantly reduce your risk.
 Home inspections will key in and provide an analysis of any potential fire hazards, and home safety and health risks.

 Home buyers should plan to attend the home inspection, to make sure they can identify any of their questions or concerns.
 During the inspection and after, we will go over many of our findings and recommendations to ensure you have a thorough understanding of what might be wrong, why, and what you should do about it.
 We can also provide a wealth of information on routine maintenance required to keep your house in good condition and give you some piece of mind.

 ✦ Grounds and Exterior

 ✦ Garage and Garage Door

 ✦ Visible Interior and Exterior Plumbing ✦ Heating and Air Conditioning

 ✦ Water Heater

 ✦ Interior Condition of Home

-Having a home inspector perform an inspection prior to putting your Cedarburg house on the market will enable the buyer to correct any items they desire to help ensure their house is “buyer ready”, and avoid any surprises during the negotiation process.
+Having a home inspection performed prior to putting your Brookfield house on the market will enable the buyer to correct any items they desire to help ensure their house is “buyer ready”, and avoid any surprises during the negotiation process.
 The seller will be better able to provide full disclosure about any defects and, if making the report available to buyers, will give buyers greater piece of mind prior to making their initial offer.